huang-yi/shadowfax/README.md

 > Notice: The value of `task_worker_num` must be greater than 0 if you are using websocket server or task process.

-### reset_providers
+### resets

-These service providers will be reset after every request.
+This option allows you to reset some service providers or some instances in IoC container after every request.
 This option can help developers avoid pollution problems caused by singleton.
 Such as `auth`.

 ### message_parser